The Place What's Included Daily Life Pricing Show Interest

 Not included (you'll arrange separately):

-Flights to Bogota · Airport transfer (~$30 each way) · Personal travel insurance · Visa fees (if applicable) · Personal expenses · Laundry service
+Flights to Bogota · Airport transfer · Personal travel insurance · Visa fees (if applicable) · Optional weekend excursions · Laundry service

 What a Wednesday looks like